What Are UX Deliverables? 24 Methods to Deliver Great UX

-Note: Many different roles in an organization may produce these artifacts, not just UX pros.
-Marketing, Customer Experience, and Product Owners to name a few.
+Note: Many different roles in an organization may produce these artifacts, not just UX specialists.
+Marketing, Customer Experience, Engineers and Product Owners to name a few.

 Who is your user?

 Discover the holistic experience of the user and find alignment

 What are the problems, challenges, and current state for the user?